Scifabric/pybossa/README.md

 bash run jobs.sh &
 ```

-To check if they are running:
+If somewher down the line you supect that the scheduler or the jobs are not running, you can check if they are still running like so:
 ```
 ps ax | grep rqscheduler.sh
-ps ax | grep job.sh
+ps ax | grep jobs.sh
 ```

-## 3.8 Hosting on Apache Virtual Hosts
+## 3.8 Hosting Project on Apache Virtual Host
-## 3.8.1 Create the project's app.wsgi file
+## 3.8.1 Create the project's app.wsgi file:
 ```
 sudo cp app.wsgi.tmpl app.wsgi
 ```